inform-health-informatics/emap_documentation/technical_overview/Glossary.md

     established to inform the appropriate use of observational healthcare databases for studying the effects of medical products.
 Is now superseeded by
     [Observational Health Data Science and Informatics](https://www.ohdsi.org/data-standardization/the-common-data-model/).

+- **openEHR**
+	[openEHR](https://www.openehr.org/) is the name of a technology for e-health, consisting of open specifications, clinical models and software that can be used to create standards, and build information and interoperability solutions for healthcare.

 - **OpenEMR**

 	[OpenEMR](https://github.com/openemr/openemr) is an open source electronic health records and medical practice